 Environmental and other Policies, Actions and Objectives

-To reduce our Energy consumption by 5% in 2015.
+To reduce our Energy consumption by 10% in 2017/2018 over 2016.
 We intend to do this by replacing existing bulbs with LED in our Main Cave Access Building.
 We have also, through staff training and visitor awareness, adopted a ‘one hour less’policy on machines and lighting where applicable.

 To investigate the possibility of reusing our water for cleaning purposes in the Birds of Prey Centre and toilet flushing purposes throughout the entire site.
 From our waste water audit we know that the grey water produced on site is acceptable for this purpose.
 To investigate for and repair leaks in our main water tanks at the Cave Access Building.
-We also are submetering our water usage during our cheese production months of March to October.
+We also intend to submeter our water usage during our cheese production months of March to October.

-To reduce the waste we send to landfill by 150 Tonnes during 2015.
+To reduce the waste we send to landfill by 150kg during 2017/2018.
 We will do this by extracting all rigid plastics on site from our landfill waste, baling same and sending the baled plastic seperatly to our recycling plant in Cree, Co Clare.

 To buy goods in bulk as much as the business requires.